-Asia Pacific Healthcare 3D Printing Market size was valued at USD 92.8 million in 2017 and is expected to witness 20.9% CAGR from 2018 to 2024.
+Asia Pacific Healthcare 3D Printing Market size crossed USD 302 million in 2021 and is projected to showcase around 21.3% growth rate between 2022 and 2028.

 Healthcare 3D printing is a technique that is used to create three-dimensional anatomical structures such as blood vessels, organs, and bones, among others.
 Also, healthcare 3D printing provides personalized surgery, patient-specific anatomic replicas as well as enhanced surgical tools.
 They utilize different technologies such as fused deposition modelling, selective laser sintering and stereolithography among others to develop several models.

 Get more details on this report - Request Free Sample PDF

 The healthcare 3D printing market growth in Asia Pacific is due to technological advancements that has enabled enormous contributions in medical sector.
 The 3D printing developments in healthcare have led to safer, customizes, stronger & lighter products, cost effective and reduced time with better understanding of anatomical and pathological structures.
 Therefore, medical professionals use 3D printing to enhance their practices and provide personalized and affordable healthcare solutions to patients.
 Also, advancements such as multi-color and multi-material printing helps to imitate surgical environment for intra-operative reference and pre-surgical planning.

 The syringe-based segment revenue was more than USD 126 million in 2021, owing to the extensive use of syringe-based printing technology in the medical field.
 The relatively higher penetration rate of the syringe-based products is the prime factor leading to its dominance in the market.
 Furthermore, the syringe-based 3D-printer can reduce the delay between design and prototype as well as simplify fabrication of microsystem.
 Also, affordable, and readily available 3D printing allow rapid prototyping of new ideas in the field of medicine.